-- 1 Remove the butt plate by inserting a 3/32" Allen wrench into the single hole on the right side of the butt plate and turn the set screw counterclockwise two turns to loosen the screw (Figure 14). - 2 Loosen the comb by inserting a 7/64" Allen wrench through the hole found on the upper left of the stock plate and into the Allen screw located within the stock plate (Figure 15, page 26).
-Turn the wrench counterclockwise three full turns to loosen the Allen screw and allow adjustments to be easily made.

-- 3 With the Allen screw loose, carefully adjust comb to desired position (Figure 13, page 24) by sliding each post equally in the desired direction.
-Each adjustment increment represents approximately 1/6". - Move the posts to the right for more cast off. - Move the posts to the left for more cast on.

-set to your desired height, tighten the Allen screw in the stock plate and reinstall the recoil pad and butt plate.
+- 1 Open the action and make sure the shotgun is completely unloaded. - 2 Insert the provided 7/64" Allen wrench through the hole found on the upper left of the recoil pad and into the Allen screw located within the recoil pad (Figure 15, page 28).
+Once the Allen wrench is engaged with the Allen screw, turn the wrench counterclockwise three full turns to loosen the Allen screw. - 3 With the Allen screw loose, carefully adjust comb to desired position by sliding each post equally in the desired direction (Figure 13, page 26).
+Each adjustment increment represents approximately 1/16". - Move the posts to the right for more cast off. - Move the posts to the left for more cast on. - 4 If drop at comb has already been set to your desired height, tighten the Allen screw in the recoil pad.
 The screw needs to be firmly tightened, but be careful not to overtighten.
 If drop has not been set, leave the Allen screw loose and proceed to "Adjusting Drop at Comb."

-ADJUSTING DROP AT COMB (WITHOUT GRACOIL SYSTEM)
+ADJUSTING DROP AT COMB (WITHOUT GRACOIL® SYSTEM)

-The adjustable comb features a height adjustment range of 11 increments, at $^{1}/{16}$ " per increment, resulting in approximately $^{5}/{8}$ " of total height adjustment.
+The adjustable comb features a height adjustment range of 11 increments, 1/16" per increment, resulting in approximately 5/8" of total height adjustment.